heinsaar/kaizen/README.md

 Follow the steps described below to run it on your system

+## Windows

+In Visual Studio, just open the repo folder and run the main() function.

+In Visual Studio Code, you'll need to do [a few configurations](https://www.youtube.com/watch?v=G9gnSGKYIg4) for your environment.

 ## Linux

 1. **Open a Terminal:** You can open a terminal window by searching for "Terminal" in your Linux desktop's application menu or by using the keyboard shortcut (usually `Ctrl+Alt+T`).